 For the most part, bunions are uncomfortable and inconvenient, but treatable.

 Treating bunions before they get worse

-There are many non-surgical options available to help people with bunions, but if the bunion is still causing you problems, you may need to consult with a foot and ankle surgeon.
+Orthopaedics at Main Line Health offers a full range of treatment options to help people with bunions find relief.
+Conservative, non-surgical treatments are usually the first option to try to correct the issue.
+If the bunion is still causing you problems, you may need to consult with a foot and ankle surgeon.
 An X-ray will show the doctor how much your foot structure has changed and whether surgery is right for you.